See What International Students Should Know Before Opening a Bank Account (PDF).

 Come to ISS right away with any documents or copies of documents that you still have.

 Request a travel signature on your I-20 or DS-2019 at the ISS front desk at least a week in advance using the ISS Service Request Form.

-You should visit Campus Card Services at 66 W 12th Street, room 409.
+You should visit Campus Card Services at 66 West 12th Street, room 409.

-No. You are allowed to transfer to another institution in the U.S. and your visa from your previous institution is still valid as long as it hasn't expired.
-If it has expired, you should ask an International Student Advisor how to renew it.
+No. You are allowed to transfer to another institution in the United States, and your visa from your previous institution is still valid as long as it hasn't expired.
+If it has expired, you should ask an international student advisor how to renew it.

-If you receive a 'W' grade for your course, you cannot count the credit for that course towards your full-time enrollment requirement.
-For example, if you registered and enrolled for 12 credits and you receive a grade of 'W' for three credits then you will only receive nine credits of total enrollment.
-This will drop you below full-time if full-time enrollment for your program is 12 credits.
-If you do not know how many credits you must enroll for, contact an International Student Advisor.
+If you receive a "W" grade for your course, you cannot count the credit for that course toward your full-time enrollment requirement.
+For example, if you registered and enrolled for 12 credits and you receive a grade of "W" for three credits, you will only receive nine credits of total enrollment.
+You will drop below full-time if full-time enrollment for your program is 12 credits.
+If you do not know how many credits you must be enrolled in, contact an international student advisor.